Mike1ife/Evolutionary-Computation-Project/README.md

 The neural network model defined in model.py consists of four linear layers with ReLU activation and batch normalization.

 ### Training
-The train.py script uses Leave-One-Out Cross-Validation (LOOCV) to evaluate the model's performance and ultimately trains it with the whole dataset.
+The train.py script uses Leave-One-Out Cross-Validation (LOOCV) to evaluate the model's performance and trains it with the whole dataset.

 ## Results